 A Coroner, delivered a narrative verdict on Mr Johnson’s death.

-And, refused to reopen, the only other inquest into the previous deaths, which recorded death by ‘natural causes’.
+The only other inquest into the previous deaths had recorded death by ‘natural causes’.

 Narrative verdicts were created in 2004, and merely describe the circumstances of a death not how it was caused.https://en.wikipedia.org/wiki/Narrative_verdict